Eyes Open Tour: European Tour (Leg II)

 In October, Snow Patrol embarked on a second European Tour.
 The tour saw them visit countries like Norway, Denmark, Switzerland, Austria, Germany and France.
 Artists like The Cinematics, Declan O'Rourke, Asyl and Joseph D'Anvers supported the band throughout the tour on different dates.
-Midway through the tour, Paul Wilson injured his left arm and shoulder.
-The bassist had been having a little muscle strain, but he had ignored the pain and carried on playing.
-It built up and became too much for him to play on-stage.
-As a result, four French and two German dates were cancelled.
+Midway through the tour, bassist Paul Wilson injured his left arm and shoulder.
+He was having a little muscle strain, but he ignored the pain and carried on playing.
+It then built up and became too much for him to play on-stage.
+As a result, four French and two German shows were cancelled.